 Note: These solutions are not the only possible solutions!
 They are just ideas to get you started on figuring out the best solution for your household and your cat.

-Solution for lonely/bored: One hour before bedtime, engage Kitty in 45 minutes of intense playtime and games.
+Solution for lonely/bored/stressed: One hour before bedtime, engage Kitty in 45 minutes of playtime and games.
 The last 15 minutes are spent giving Kitty attention, but of the low-key kind, like talking to him, snuggling with him if he likes that.
-I have one foster cat who loves being read a bedtime story!
+Some cats loves being read a bedtime story!
 We are often so busy with our lives, and cats appear to be so low-maintenance, but some cats need more physical and emotional attention that they are getting, which is why they are meowing at night.

 Solutions for I want to go outside: This is typically a cat who goes out during the day, or who used to be allowed to go outside, but is now being kept inside at night for his own safety.
 GiveKitty access to an open but securely screened in window with a kitty perch where he can feel as if he’s outside, or build him a catio (it doesn’t have to be large) and install a cat door so he can go in and out without needing your assistance.